-Community Relations works to provide information about the commission and the department's programs and services to the public, as well as to MoDOT employees.
-Community Relations informs communities about department activities through a variety of avenues, including news releases, special events and the department's Internet web site at www.modot.org.
-The unit also develops exhibits, creates multimedia presentations, prepares speeches, produces brochures, distributes official highway maps, prepares communication and marketing materials and provides support to district public information efforts.
-In addition, the unit also publishes internal educational publications.
+The Community Relations Division works to provide information about the commission and the department's programs and services to the public, as well as to MoDOT employees.
+Community Relations informs communities about department activities through a variety of avenues, including news releases, special events and the department's Internet website at www.modot.org.
+The division also develops exhibits, creates multimedia presentations, prepares speeches, produces brochures, distributes official highway maps, prepares communication and marketing materials and provides support to district public information efforts.
+In addition, the division also publishes internal educational publications.